sBucka/sBucka/README.md

 # 💫 About Me:
-I am a aspiring applied engineering student passionate about becoming a successful programmer.
+I am an aspiring applied engineering student passionate about becoming a successful programmer.
 Committed to continuous improvement and productivity.<br><br>🌱 I’m currently learning Full-stack development, that includes React, Node.js and AWS

 ## 🌐 Socials: